Sanketgate/AssignmentSpotDRAFT/README.md

 Hi,

 Please check UnitTest1.cs for Selenium code.
+File location is in AssignmentSpotDRAFT folder.